 Mozilla Public License 2.0 vs. Other Weak Copyleft Licenses

 Other weak copyleft licenses include the GNU Lesser Public License (LGPL), the Eclipse Public License (EPL), and the Common Development and Distribution License (CDDL).
 In this section, we’ll compare both with the Mozilla Public License 2.0.

 Mozilla Public License 2.0 vs. GNU Lesser Public License (LGPL)

 The LGPL License is the only weak copyleft member of the GPL license family.
 The LGPL is generally applied to libraries — in fact, it was originally named the “Library” General Public License.
 Any larger work that modifies or statically links to the library can only be distributed under the LGPL, and users must list and disclose any code changes.
 However, an application that simply makes use of the library does not need to be licensed under the LGPL, and the source code need not be disclosed.

 Unlike the MPL, the LGPL does not allow users to sublicense the code.
 It also requires anyone who includes the code as part of a consumer device to include any installation information necessary to update and reinstall the software.

 Mozilla Public License 2.0 vs. Eclipse Public License 2.0 (EPL)

-The latest version of the EPL was released by the Eclipse Foundation in August of 2017.
-These two licenses are similar in that they apply to files rather than to libraries and allow for aggregate works to be sublicensed.
+The latest version of the Eclipse Public License was released by the Eclipse Foundation in August of 2017.
+These two licenses have a fair amount in common, including that both allow for aggregate works to be sublicensed.
 One key difference is that the EPL offers additional legal protections to contributors.
 Namely, any company that uses EPL’d code in commercial software must defend the code’s contributors should any lawsuits or damages arise regarding that software.
 Both licenses contain an explicit grant of patent rights.